How Can Counselling and Psychotherapy help?

 If your availability is limited, our receptionists can advise which therapists are available at times which suit your diary.

-We also offer an information services to provide an overview of the best therapist for the individual.
+We also offer an assessment service to provide an overview of the best therapist for the individual.

 How many sessions are required?